HCACE-crypto/HCACE/README.md

     ```
     ./build.sh
     ```
-6. run the script run.sh
+6. run the script run.sh and you can run the HCACE in SGX
     ```
     ./run.sh
     ```
-7. Then you can run the HCACE in SGX